2 min read

 Pump placement plays a critical role in both safety and maintainability.

-Installing pumps at elevated heights or within deep pits introduces risks associated with falls, unstable pipework, and restricted access.
+Installing pumps at elevated heights or within deep pits introduces risks such as falls, unstable pipework and restricted access.
 By contrast, ground-level pump installations allow pipework to extend into pits while keeping the pump itself accessible and secure.

 This approach significantly reduces the risk of equipment falling, improves access for inspection, and simplifies maintenance procedures.